Interestingly enough, most of the serial killers that we know of were born during the month of November.

 - Thursday had 8.

-- Finally, Friday came in bottom at 5.
+- Finally, Friday came in last at 5.

 As you can see, Tuesday came out on top of both lists.
 However, Friday dropped to last once we limited the list to US-based serial killers.